NygenAnalytics/CyteTypeR/README.md

 ## Introduction

-CyteTypeR is the R version of CyteType, a python package for deep characterization of cell clusters from single cell RNA-seq data <https://github.com/NygenAnalytics/CyteType>.
+CyteTypeR is the R version of CyteType, a single‑cell RNA‑seq cluster annnotation using multi-agent workflow <https://github.com/NygenAnalytics/CyteType>.
 Current version of this package interfaces with Seurat objects after clustering and characterize cell clusters through CyteType API.

-This vignettte demonstrates a basic workflow using a sample PBMC dataset that has been processed through the standard Seurat analysis pipeline.

 ## Installation
 ```{r eval=FALSE}